jorge-eche/react-meals/README.md

 ### What I learned

-- This project was very important for cementing some key React hooks and tools: Context API, useReducer, Portals and useRef.
+- This project was very important for cementing key React hooks and tools: Context API, useReducer, Portals and useRef.
 I've learned and understood the difference between them, the use cases, the do's and do not's, etc.
 - Not least important, I got to review the React basics I already knew: useState, useEffect hooks, conditional rendering of lists, styling React components, forms, Fragments, managing side effects, among others.
+- Lastly, thanks to this project I came to appreciate the beauty and usefulness of CSS Modules, which permits us to separate CSS files component-wise while at the same time saving us from the hassle of coordinating and figuring out different class / id names so styles do not get overwritten by other more specific ones.

 ### If I had more time I would change this

-- Even though the goal of the app was to get more comfortable with managing State with Context and Reducer, if I had more time I would add a more sophisticated logic behind the 'Order' meal button, so that something fancier happens after the user order the meals they want.
+- Even though the main goal of the app was to practice more comple State management with Context and Reducer, if I had more time I would like to add a more sophisticated logic behind the 'Order' meal button, so that something fancier than a 'Thank You' message happens after the user order their meals.

 ### Continued development

-- I've already finished a Jest and React Testing Library course, so I decided to embark on an thorough React course, which is the second course on React I do.
+- I've already finished a Jest and React Testing Library course, so I decided to embark on an thorough React course, which is the third course on React I do.
 After I finish with React I will go for TypeScript.

 ## Author